skedastik/ty-levels/README.md

 No longer.
 With the VS Code extension's bulk transformations feature you can translate, mirror, and rotate elements en masse with a single command.

+### Auto-edit ✨

+Bulk transformation commands are nice, but why apply them by hand when you can just annotate your ALF and let the build process do it for you!
+See [Appendix B](#b-auto-edit-annotations).

 ## Appendix

 ### A. Etags